bbsakura/xk6-gtp/README.md

 ## Special Thanks

 This PoC takes full advantage of [go-gtp](https://github.com/wmnsk/go-gtp).
-Thanks to @wmnsk and all developers.
+Thanks to @wmnsk and all the developers.

-## Developers Settings
+## Developer Settings

 ```shell
 # Format, lint, commit message validation, etc.